contao/docs/docs/manual/installation/update-extensions.en.md

 php composer.phar update terminal42/notification_center terminal42/contao-leads
 ```

-You can also use the command `outdated`to display a list of installed extensions for which updates are available, including their current and latest versions, in advance of the update.
+To display a list of installed extensions for which updates are available, including their current and latest versions, you can also use the command `outdated`.

 ```bash
 php composer.phar outdated